erayerdin/levelheadbrowser/README.md

 If you want to test this feature out, check this page on mobile.
 [Click this link](lhbr://profile/bscotch404) to view a profile and [click this link](lhbr://level/th73wtq) to view a level in the app.

+### Settings

+You can customize the app to your needs.
+Currently, you can change the colors of the cards for profiles and levels.

 ## License

 This project is licensed under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).